tiredsosha/warden/README.md

 ### config.yaml

 Wardener will look for this file in the current working directory (directory from where you launched Wardener).
 Create **config.yaml** file and put desired parameters into it.
-Or just copy an exemple of this file from config folder in the repo.
+Or just copy an example of this file from config folder in the repo.

 Example file: